 5.7.5 Evaluation of solutions

 The potential solution described in clause 5.7.4 is a fully NRM-based approach that extends the existing NRM to realize Traceability of NDT composition in nested NDTs.
+The proposed solution introduces the NDTRepository IOC to store (N)DTs.
+It will be further studied in normative work.
 The solution allows NDT MnS consumer to request information about the NDT capabilities, subscribe to and receive information about any modifications in the characteristics of a NDT capability as well as enabling NDT MnS producer to inform the consumers of the validity and feasibility of the modifications.
 The solution involves simple extensions to the NRM which are implementable.
 Therefore, the solution described in clause 5.7.4 is a feasible solution for enabling traceability of NDT composition in nested NDTs.

 End of First change